 Web designers and developers sacrifice countless hours and sleep sorting out clients’ objectives, audiences’ needs, brand continuity, page layouts, information architecture, navigation, functionality, cross-browser compatibility, accessibility — the list goes on.
 And then the web copy finally arrives.

-If theis good, it conveys the right messages, and helps boost online presence, traffic and conversion rates.
+If the content is good, it conveys the right messages, and helps boost online presence, traffic and conversion rates.

 The client gets an attractive ROI, the designer is labeled a hero, and referrals flow.